microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/printershareviewpoint.md

 Namespace: microsoft.graph

-Represents additional data for a printer share as viewed by the signed-in user.
+Represents user-specific data for a printer share as viewed by the signed-in user.

-**TODO: Add Description**

 ## Properties
 |Property|Type|Description|